ShawnHymel/tinyml-example-anomaly-detection/README.md

 For the Autoencoder, open [autoencoder/anomaly-detection-training-autoencoder.ipynb](https://github.com/ShawnHymel/tinyml-example-anomaly-detection/blob/master/autoencoder/anomaly-detection-training-autoencoder.ipynb).
 Change the datasets variables to point to your normal and anomaly samples.
 The model is a trained neural network.
 Note that you might need to create and train the model several times (initialized parameters are random) to get a good separation between normal and anomaly mean squared errors (MSEs).
 The model is saved as a .h5 Keras file (you can find my models in [autonecoder/models](https://github.com/ShawnHymel/tinyml-example-anomaly-detection/tree/master/autoencoder/models)).

-### Convert Models
+#### Convert Models

-If you are deploying the model(s) to a Raspberry Pi (or other single board computer), you can use the .npz file and Numpy for the Mahalanobis Distance.
+If you are deploying the model(s) to a Raspberry Pi (or other single board computer), you can use the generated .npz file for the Mahalanobis Distance.
 For the Autoencoder, you will want to convert the .h5 file to a TensorFlow Lite (.tflite) file.
 The functions for converting the .h5 file to a .tflite file can be found in [autoencoder/anomaly-detection-tflite-conversion.ipynb](https://github.com/ShawnHymel/tinyml-example-anomaly-detection/blob/master/autoencoder/anomaly-detection-tflite-conversion.ipynb).

 For use on a microcontroller, you will want to develop a set of C functions to calculate the MAD and Mahalanobis Distance or use [TensorFlow Lite for Microcontrollers](https://www.tensorflow.org/lite/microcontrollers).